 For the most part, Vibrata imposes very few and very easy-to-satisfy, but important, requirements on your Nastran decks.
 Section 2.1 defines the Case Control, Parameter, and other bulk data definitions you must include in your decks so that Vibrata can use those results.
-Following that, section 2.2 defines the entities and data that Vibrata will process, and section 2.3 defines the Nastran versions and solution types that Vibrata supports.
+Following that, section 2.2 defines the Nastran versions and solution types that Vibrata supports.